Suzanne Shaw: Dancing on Ice

 On 9 March, she skated in the semi-final of Dancing on Ice and again achieved the highest score of the series so far with 27.5 (it also being the score of her "Music" routine) to the song "Eternal Flame".
 Christopher Dean stated that he was hugely impressed with her skating and performance, saying she could do both fast and slower numbers equally well and was exceptionally versatile.
 He also revealed that Shaw was very good at improvising as she forgot some of the steps at the start of the routine.

 On 16 March, Suzanne Shaw was named the Series 3 Dancing on Ice champion, after Phillip Schofield announced she had won the public vote.
 She skated three times during the series finale, scoring a flawless five sixes with the judges in two of her routines.
 No contestant on Dancing on Ice had ever received five sixes before.
 She then went on to win the show by getting the majority of the public votes.

 She also took part in related competitions, including the Tour and Christmas Special with Team Torvill.
 In the Christmas special Shaw again received the maximum score of 30 for her performance of the Santa Baby effectively winning the show for team Torvill.
 She still holds the record for being the only celebrity to have 3 perfect scores in a row.

-Shaw wowed crowds in her second dancing on ice tour in April despite having to adjust to a new partner.
+Shaw took part in her second dancing on ice tour in April despite having to adjust to a new partner.
 Christopher Dean praised Shaw stating that she had "done wonders" despite less than 3 weeks training with her new partner prior to the tour.
 Shaw also received high praise from the judges as well as Torvill and Dean for being "an absolute professional" regarding the change of partners.